lrusso/WebServer/README.md

 node server.js 9090
 ```

-### Using the Web server in the background
+### Running the Web server in the background

-1) Install Forever.
+* First, you need to install Forever.

 ```
 npm install forever -g
 ```

-2) Start the Web Server.
+* Then, for starting the Web Server:

 ```
 forever start server.js
 ```

-3) Stop the Web Server.
+* Finally, for stopping the Web Server:

 ```
 forever stop server.js